rudrajit1729/CodeBucket/CSE_Lab_Bucket/Data Structures/README.md

 * [What is included in this repository?](#What-is-included-in-this-repository?)

 ## Why Data structures?
 Writing programs is writing instructions and instructions are meaningless without data.
 We process and manage data efficiently by structuring the data.
 This structuring of data often makes an algorithm faster and easier to implement.
 Efficiency is achieved by either minimizing runtime of a program or by reducing the space occupied by a program.
-It is often difficult to achieve both of these attributes.
+It is often difficult to achieve both of these attributes at the same time.

 ## What is Data structures?
 For a simple explanation, A data structure is an arrangement or collection of data items so that these items can be managed easily and opeartions to be performed on these items become efficient.